 With a basic understanding of kickback, you can reduce or eliminate the element of surprise.
-It is a sudden surprise that contributes to accidents.
+Sudden surprise contributes to accidents.

 - 2. Keep a good firm grip on the saw with both hands, the right hand on the rear handle, and the left hand on the front handle, when the engine is running.
-Use a firm grip with thumbs and fingers encircling the chain saw handles.
+Use a firm grip with thumbs and fingers encircing the chain saw handles.
 A firm grip will help you reduce kickback and maintain control of the saw.
 Don't let go. - Make sure that area in which you are cutting is free from obstructions.
-Do not let the nose of the guide bar contact the log, branch, or any other obstructions which could be hit while you are operating the saw. - 4.
+Do not let the nose of the guide bar contact a log, branch, or any other obstruction which could be hit while you are operating the saw. - 4.
 Cut at high engine speeds. - 5.
 Do not overreach or cut above shoulder height. - 6.
-Follow manufacturer's sharpening and maintenance instructions for the saw chain. - Only use replacement bars and chains specified by the manufacturer or the equivalent.
+Follow manufacturer's sharpening and maintenance instructions for the saw chain. - 7.
+Only use replacement bars and chains specified by the manufacturer or the equivalent.